 My wife and I just started binge-watching “The Good Place” a few days ago.
 Before that, we had not heard about it— it was only at the suggestion of our daughters that we looked it up and began watching.
 Being a Newbie, I don’t know to what extent the show has been analyzed.
 It is a situation comedy show of people who died and are brought together to a heavenlike place that is known as “The Good Place,” as opposed to “The Bad Place” (and we find that there is even a Middle Place).
 It is not meant to be Christian.
 It isn’t.
-It is also not that deeply theological, at least in terms of theological doctrine.
+It is also not that deeply theological, at least in terms of adherence to a recognized religion’s theological doctrine.

-It generally builds on the nearly universal human belief that the universe works on a sort of a weighted scale.
+It generally builds on the nearly universal (well certainly very common across cultures) human belief that the universe works on a sort of a weighted scale.
 Your actions, motivations and the influence you have on the world around you is weighed, and if found good, you go to the good place– a place of delight.
 If you are found wanting, you go to the bad place… a place where one exists in a place of banal tortures.
 This operation does not need a Savior, as it does in Christianity.
 On the other hand, it doesn’t involve a disconnected self-enlightenment, such as in Buddhism, either.
 We grow as people through interaction with others… and it is in these interactions that our life is measured.

 <The story line of the series changes considerably from Season 1 to 2 to 3.
 I will generally seek to avoid spoilers Especially beyond the middle of season 2.>